baeddavid/Card-Memory/README.md

 Added a count down timer that will automatically assign a point to the CPU if the player fails to make a move before the time is up.

+Added two callbacks so that the cards will flip first before sending an alert to the browser.